haithembelhaj/isomorphic-web-app/README.md

 - compile: compiles a production build of all the assets.
 - dev: watches assets for changes and start [browserSync](https://browsersync.io/)

-For a better understnding take a look at `package.json` and the `scripts` folder.
+For a better understanding take a look at `package.json` and the `scripts` folder.